urre/wordpress-nginx-docker-compose/README.md

 + Custom `php.ini` config in `./config`
 + Volumes for `nginx`, `wordpress` and `mariadb`
 + WordPress using [Bedrock](https://roots.io/bedrock/) - modern development tools, easier configuration, and an improved folder structure
-+ CLI scripts for creating a self signed SSL certificate for using https locally, trusting certs and seting up the host file
++ CLI scripts for creating a self signed SSL certificate for using https locally, trusting certs and setting up the host file

 ## Setup